jannis-kiriasis/advisor-finder/README.md

 6. Create queryset to add to the template other possible advisors

-#### USER STORY 7: Clients and matches view
+#### USER STORY 7: Clients view

 As an Adviser,
 I want to see all the Seekers I matched and the seekers who are already clients so that I can follow up on conversations easily.

 **Acceptance criteria:**
-- See a list of the Seekers matched and their profile information (Name, need, location)
-- See a list of the clients and their profile information (Name, need, location)
+- See a list of the clients and their profile information
 - See the individual conversations with the Seekers

 **Subtasks:**
-1. Create clients  and matches template
+1. Create clients template
 2. Create views
 3. Create URLs
+4. Create seeker profile (templete view and url)

-### Epic 3 - The chat: Creation of the app that will facilitate the Seeker and the Adviser conversations.
+### Epic 3 - The chat: Creation of the app that will facilitate the Seeker and the Adviser conversations

 #### USER STORY 8: The chat - Seeker